Elizabeth Parsons

 Private Collection

-The Victorian Artists Society's online newsletters are continuing to celebrate the outstanding contribution of artists, past and present.
+This special series of online newsletters celebrate the outstanding contribution of members, past and present, artists and events.

 Elizabeth Parsons has been included with the Heidelberg School artists, for her role as an artist and teacher, and an advocate of plein air painting.